socunzombi/DailyCodingProblem/README.md

 # 🚀 DailyCodingJoy 🚀

-Welcome to my coding playground, where I tackle the brain-teasers from [DailyCodingProblem](https://www.dailycodingproblem.com/) with a dash of humor and a sprinkle of C and C++.
+Welcome to my coding playground, where I tackle the brain-teasers from [DailyCodingProblem](https://www.dailycodingproblem.com/) with a dash of humor and a sprinkle of C, C++, and Rust.
 Because who said problem-solving can't be fun?

 ## Prerequisites

 Before you jump into the coding joy, make sure you have the following essentials:

-- **C and C++ Compilers**: Ensure you have the necessary compilers installed for both C and C++.
-Popular choices include GCC (GNU Compiler Collection) for C, and G++ for C++.
-You can install them based on your operating system:
+- **C, C++, and Rust Compilers**: Ensure you have the necessary compilers installed for C, C++, and Rust.

+  - For C and C++:
     - For Linux:
       ```bash
       sudo apt-get update
       sudo apt-get install build-essential
       ```
     - For macOS (using Homebrew):
       ```bash
       brew install gcc
       ```
     - For Windows (using MinGW or MSYS):
       Install MinGW or MSYS and add the bin directory to your system's PATH.

+  - For Rust:
+    - Install Rust by following the instructions at [rustup.rs](https://rustup.rs/).

 - **Code Editor**: Choose a code editor of your preference.
 Whether it's Visual Studio Code, Sublime Text, Atom, or any other editor, pick one that suits your style.
 The coding joy is best experienced with a comfortable editor by your side.